splunk/observability-workshop/docs/module7/vo_integrations.md

 ![VictorOps Integration](../images/module7/m7-sfx-vo-integration-url.png)

-!!!
-Note
+!!! important
-    *SignalFx can integrate with multiple VictorOps accounts so it is important when creating one to use a descriptive name and to not simply call it VictorOps.
-This name will be used within the SignalFx UI when selecting this integration, so ensure it is unambiguous*
+    SignalFx can integrate with multiple VictorOps accounts so it is important when creating one to use a descriptive name and to not simply call it VictorOps.
+This name will be used within the SignalFx UI when selecting this integration, so ensure it is unambiguous

-Once saved you need to copy the ID and save it in your `values document` using the `SFXVOPSID` paramater for use later in the module.
+Once saved you need to copy the ID and save it in your `values document` using the `SFXVOPSID` parameter for use later in the module.

 ![VictorOps Integration](../images/module7/m7-sfx-vo-integration-id.png)

-!!!
-Note
+!!! warning
-    *Please do not create additional VictorOps integrations if one already exsists, it will not break anything but simply creates extra clean up work after the workshop has completed.
-The aim of this part of the lab was to show you how you would go about configuring the Integration if it was not already enabled.*
+    Please do not create additional VictorOps integrations if one already exists, it will not break anything but simply creates extra clean up work after the workshop has completed.
+The aim of this part of the lab was to show you how you would go about configuring the Integration if it was not already enabled.

-### 2. Creating a Test Environment
+## 2. Creating a Test Environment

-#### Multipass
+### Multipass

 The easiest way to test VictorOps is to use Multipass to run some local test VMs which will be monitored by SignalFx.

 If you do not already have Multipass installed you can download the installer from [here](https://multipass.run/).
-MAC users can install it using Homebrew by running:
+Mac OS users can install it using Homebrew by running:

 === "Code"
-    ``` bash
+    ```bash
     brew cask install multipass
     ```

-#### SignalFx Details
+### SignalFx Details

 We will use cloud-init to install the SignalFx Agent into the VMs but we first need to obtain the `Token` and `Realm` from your SignalFx account.

 You can find your Access Token by clicking on the `settings` icon on the top right of the SignalFx UI, select `Organisation Settings` → `Access Tokens`, expand the Default token, then click on `Show Token` to expose your token, click the `Copy` button to copy it to your clipboard, then paste it into your `values document` using the `ACCESS_TOKEN` parameter.

 ![Access Token](../images/module7/m7-access-token.png)

 You will also need to obtain the name of the Realm for your SignalFx account.
 Click on the `account` icon again, but this time select `My Profile`.
 The Ream can be found in the middle of the page within the Organizations section.
 In this example it is `us1`.
-Again, make a note of this in your `values document` using the `REALM` paramter.
+Again, make a note of this in your `values document` using the `REALM` parameter.

 ![Realm](../images/module7/m7-realm.png)

-#### Local VMs using Multipass
+### Local VMs using Multipass

-The next step is to create a cloud-init file that will automatically install the Signalx Agent when the VMs are created.
-Create a `victorops.yaml` file using your prefered editor and populate it with the following, but replacing &lt;YOUR REALM&gt; & &lt;YOUR TOKEN&gt; with the values stored in your `values document`.
+The next step is to create a cloud-init file that will automatically install the SignalFx Agent when the VMs are created.
+Create a `victorops.yaml` file using your preferred editor and populate it with the following, but replacing &lt;YOUR REALM&gt; & &lt;YOUR TOKEN&gt; with the values stored in your `values document`.

 === "victorops.yaml"